asaltanubes/TFG-Killing-vector-fields/Escrito final/cosmology/cosmology.typ

 == Geodesics on the FLRW metric

-The Killing fields on this space are defined by
-6 parameters $delta a_x, delta a_y, delta a_z,
-delta b_x, delta b_y$ and $delta b_z$
-and their components are
+The Killing fields on this space @killing-fields-FLRW are defined by 6 parameters $delta a_x, delta a_y, delta a_z, delta b_x, delta b_y$ and $delta b_z$ and their components are